CenWIDev/app-cwitc/README.md

-# Central Wisconsin IT Conference 2017 Mobile App
+# Central Wisconsin IT Conference Mobile App

-This is the companion mobile app for the 2017 Central Wisconsin IT Conference.
-Event date is September 30th, 2017.
+This is the companion mobile app for the Central Wisconsin IT Conference.

 [Conference Website](https://cwitc.org)